Towards Ontology-driven development with derived data, process, object, and message models.

 Equivalent

-OWL Equivalent Class means that the two or more classes have the same members.
-The equivalent can either be another class or as Restriction as in the above Transferable Contract example.
+OWL Equivalent Class means that two or more classes have the same members.
+The equivalent can be another class or Restriction, as in the above Transferable Contract example.

 Likewise, DBAs may implement the Transferable Contract as a database view.